Kubol307/pytorch-openpose-training/README.md

+# This repo is based on: git@github.com:Hzzone/pytorch-openpose.git with changes for training the model and adding more keypoints

 ## pytorch-openpose

 pytorch implementation of [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) including **Body and Hand Pose Estimation**, and the pytorch model is directly converted from [openpose](https://github.com/CMU-Perceptual-Computing-Lab/openpose) caffemodel by [caffemodel2pytorch](https://github.com/vadimkantorov/caffemodel2pytorch).
 You could implement face keypoint detection in the same way if you are interested in.
 Pay attention to that the face keypoint detector was trained using the procedure described in [Simon et al. 2017] for hands.